andyElking/diffrax_STLA/README.md

 ```

 Here, `Dopri5` refers to the Dormand--Prince 5(4) numerical differential equation solver, which is a standard choice for many problems.

+## SDE example

+For guidance on how to simulate SDEs in Diffrax see `notebooks2/sde_exmaple.ipynb`.

 ## Citation